-- Apprenticeships are jobs with structured on-the-job and classroom training and predictable pay increases, leading to permanent careers.
-To assure quality for employers and employees, apprenticeships must be approved by and “registered” with the US or state Department of Labor.
+Apprenticeships are jobs in which workers get specialized on-the-job training while earning wages and taking courses.
+Upon completion, the apprentice will have valuable work experience and a recognized industry credential.
+To assure quality for employers and employees, apprenticeships must be approved by and registered with a federal or state Department of Labor.

-- They are often associated with the building trades because the construction in the US has long had standing high quality apprenticeships.
-But, today in the US and other industrial countries such as Canada, the UK, and Germany, apprenticeships are successful in IT, health care, hospitality, public services, and many other occupations.
+Apprentices are often associated with the building trades because they are common in the construction industry.
+Today, however, apprentices work in IT, health care, hospitality, public services, and many other occupations.

-- The major advantages for apprenticeships compared other education and skill training pathways are:
+The major advantages of apprenticeships compared with other education and skill training pathways are:

-- young people earn money as they learn skills
+- People earn money as they learn skills

 Ready to Apply?